Terry goes to Libya, and Jane thinks he has forgotten her.

 My thoughts were depressing me.
 I decided to go and find my new friends and I set off to search out the nearest NAAFI bar.

-It was only a few days later when I decided it was time to be honest with Jane.
+A few days later I decided it was time to be honest with Jane.
 I needed to tell her how I really felt about her and I wrote her another letter.
-I re-read the last bit again a few times before sending it off in the Forces Post.
+I re-read the last bit a few times before sending it off in the Forces Post.

 ...when we were talking about marriage that time, I said that I wouldn't consider getting wed until I was thirty.
 Well, Jane, maybe I was a bit hasty.
 Since you went away at Christmas, I've missed you terribly and I can't imagine living my life without being around you.
 Perhaps twenty-two would be a better age to get married.
 Am I proposing?
 No, I'm bloody not.
 I'll wait until I get back to you so I can look into your eyes and ask you personally.
 There is not a day that goes by that I don't spend some time thinking of you.
 I lie awake at night wishing that you were close to me.
 I don't know if you feel it as well, but I feel a sort of charge running through me when we are together.
 I really feel as if we were put on this world to be with each other, and if I were to spoil it, it would be a sin against nature.